MacroLens/brand-qr/README.md

-# Branded QR Code Generator.
+# Branded QR Code Generator
 ## Problem
 The goal of this project is to make an easy-to-use, deployable, compute efficient, and brandable qr code generator.